- Preventer Inhaler used to prevent Asthma Attacks

 How does a Flixotide Inhaler work?

-The Flixotide inhaler will not help to treat sudden asthma attacks.
-Your doctor will prescribe you a 'reliever' inhaler to treat this.
-You can view our range or preventer and reliever inhaler asthma treatments.
+The Flixotide inhaler will not help to treat sudden asthma attacks as it is not fast acting enough to provide instant relief.
+Your doctor will prescribe you a 'reliever' inhaler, most commonly the blue ventolin reliever inhaler.

 Who can use the Flixotide inhaler?